 Talent placing the printed mold into an ultrasonic cleaner filled with ethanol solvent.

 Complete the secondary curing of the mold in a UV chamber [1-TXT].
+After curing, apply a thin layer of petroleum jelly to the inner surfaces of the mold components to act as a release agent.

 Talent placing the mold inside a UV curing chamber and starting the curing process.
 TXT: Wavelength: 405; Intensity: 30 mW/cm²; Curing time: 30 min